-The device has a bidirectional serial-control interface that is compatible with the I2C bus protocol and supports 100 kbps and 400 kbps data transfer rates for random and sequential write and read operations.
-The TAS6424E-Q1 is a secondary-only device that does not support a multiprimary bus environment or wait-state insertion.
+The device has a bidirectional serial-control interface that is compatible with the Inter IC (I^2 C) bus protocol and supports 100 kbps and 400 kbps data transfer rates for random and sequential write and read operations.
+The TAS6424MS-Q1 device is a slave-only device that does not support a multimaster bus environment or wait-state insertion.
 The control interface is used to program the registers of the device and to read device status.

 The I2C bus uses two signals, SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
 Data is transferred on the bus serially, one bit at a time.
 The address and data are transferred in byte (8-bit) format with the most-significant bit (MSB) transferred first.
 In addition, each byte transferred on the bus is acknowledged by the receiving device with an acknowledge bit.
-Each transfer operation begins with the primary device driving a start condition on the bus, and ends with the primary device driving a stop condition on the bus.
+Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus.
 The bus uses transitions on the data terminal (SDA) while the clock is HIGH to indicate a start and stop conditions.
 A HIGH-to-LOW transition on SDA indicates a start, and a LOW-to-HIGH transition indicates a stop.
 Normal data bit transitions must occur within the low time of the clock period.
-The primary generates the 7-bit secondary address and the read/write (R/W) bit to open communication with another device and then wait for an acknowledge condition.
+The master generates the 7-bit slave address and the read/write (R/W) bit to open communication with another device and then wait for an acknowledge condition.
 The device holds SDA LOW during the acknowledge-clock period to indicate an acknowledgment.
-When this occurs, the primary transmits the next byte of the sequence.
-Each device is addressed by a unique 7-bit secondary address plus a R/W bit (1 byte).
+When this occurs, the master transmits the next byte of the sequence.
+Each device is addressed by a unique 7-bit slave address plus a R/W bit (1 byte).
 All compatible devices share the same signals via a bidirectional bus using a wired-AND connection.
 An external pullup resistor must be used for the SDA and SCL signals to set the HIGH level for the bus.
 The number of bytes that can be transmitted between start and stop conditions is unlimited.
-When the last word transfers, the primary generates a stop condition to release the bus.
+When the last word transfers, the master generates a stop condition to release the bus.